Identification of general insurance contracts for accounting purposes (RMG 112)

 • travel assistance (i.e. compensation for losses suffered while travelling).

-Figure 1 shows the elements that must all be present for an agreement to be a GIC.
+Figure 1 shows the elements that must all be present for an agreement to be a general insurance contract.
 References to Appendix A of AASB 1023 are included, however, these do not replicate the appendix.
-Other paragraphs of AASB 1023 may also be relevant to users of this guide in determining whether a GIC exists.
+Other paragraphs of AASB 1023 may also be relevant to users of this guide in determining whether a general insurance contract exists.

 Entities must advise Comcover as soon as practicable if any risk that is covered by Comcover is also covered under a separate insurance policy.